NITKK-ROS-Team/micro_ros_arduino_simpler/README.md

 ## main.cpp

-This is a sample program that counts the number of times a bool type is received and true is received.
+This is a sample program that counts the number of times a true (bool type) is received.

 ```c++